antoniosehk/antoniosehk.github.io/README.md

 This is a prototype system for helping users to purchase construction materials, developed in [Oxford Global Hackathon 2019 - Toronto](https://www.hackworks.com/en/OxfordHackathonToronto).
 The system is hosted on Google Cloud, developed using Python Flask, sqlite, HTML5, CSS, Javascript and Bootstrap.

-### Protein-Protein Interaction Site Machine Learning Prediction System [4th Oct, 2018]
+### Protein-Protein Interaction Site Machine Learning Prediction System [1st Oct, 2018 - 28th Feb, 2019]
 Demo available here: [https://p2k.uwaterloo.ca](https://p2k.uwaterloo.ca)

 This is a prototype system for predicting the interacting sites between two protein sequences, based on only sequence input.
 The machine learning models were constructed by Python scikit-learn, outperforming the state-of-the-art by a ROC of 15%.
 This piece of work has been published in [Nature Scientific reports](https://www.nature.com/articles/s41598-018-32834-z).
 The system is developed using Python Flask, sqlite, HTML5, CSS, Javascript, PHP, and Bootstrap.